cklau1001/cklautests/container/CNB/custom_builder/README.md

 builder-jammy-base builder is taken as a reference and only the native java buildpacks are included with the custom run image, which is configured in the **builder.toml**.

+This custom buildpack is used by [Spring app image build](../../image_build/circuitbreaker1) also.

 # Pre-requisite
 - a docker registry to store the custom builder and run image, e.g. a repository in docker hub
 - a docker daemon on your build server